 Attend a film festival focused on Indigenous voices

 The First Nations Film and Video Festival is the only event of its kind to solely showcase the works of Indigenous/Native American directors.
-The festival occurs twice annually from May 1 – 10 and Nov.
-1 – 10, featuring a variety of free screenings in venues all around the city.
+The festival occurs twice annually in May and November, featuring a variety of free screenings in venues all around the city.
 All films are directed by Indigenous/Native American filmmakers from the United States, Canada, Central and South America, and Mexico.

 Explore the groundbreaking Center for Native Futures

 In the heart of the Loop, the Center for Native Futures is a contemporary art space that’s completely dedicated to showcasing the work of Native artists.
-The gallery space in the Loop’s historic Marquette Building in the heart of downtown hosts shows and exhibits dedicated to showcasing the works of Indigenous artists.
+The gallery space in the Loop’s historic Marquette Building hosts shows and exhibits dedicated to the works of Indigenous artists.
 Check their calendar for group exhibitions, panel discussions, book readings, workshops, and more.

 Experience the Native Truths exhibit at the Field Museum

-In 2022, the Field Museum unveiled a redesigned permanent exhibition on Native American culture.
-The refreshed exhibit, Native Truths: Our Voices, Our Stories, was created with an advisory council of Native American scholars and collaborators representing over 105 Tribes.
+The Field Museum’s permanent exhibition on Native American culture, Native Truths: Our Voices, Our Stories, was created with an advisory council of Native American scholars and collaborators representing over 105 Tribes.
 The space features historic and contemporary beadworks, ceramics, murals, music, dance, and more.

 Support Indigenous-owned businesses in Chicago